kd2512/stream-platform-clone/README.md

 # StreamVerse - Movie/TV Show Streaming App

 StreamVerse is a modern movie and TV show streaming app built using React, React Redux, and React Router Dom.
 This app provides users with a seamless experience to discover and enjoy their favorite movies and TV shows.
-With features like lazy-loading, infinite scrolling, and custom hooks, StreamVerse offers a user-friendly interface that works well on all devices.
+With features like lazy-loading, infinite scrolling, and custom hooks, StreamVerse offers a user-friendly responsive interface that works well on all devices.

 ## Features